Updated April 4, 2021

 Rare Variants of the F2

 As befits a camera designed with the professional in mind, and there are some professionals with very specific needs, Nikon saw fit to provide some special F2 models to address those needs between 1977 and 1984.
 The story begins in June 1977 with Japanese explorer Naomi Uemura approaching Nikon prior to his solo 1978 North Pole expedition to provide him with F2 bodies especially-prepared for Arctic conditions.
 By December 1977, Nikon had readied three modified F2 bodies (all had DE-1 Eye-Level finders), two of which were used by Uemura-san on his expedition.
-These became the first SLRs to sport titanium exterior top, bottom, pentaprism, and front plates.
+These became the first SLRs to sport titanium exterior top, bottom, pentaprism, and front plates (development of which was derived from techniques established for the reflex mirror frame).
 The Uemura F2s also had improved weather-sealing, film-handling modifications to cope with Arctic temperatures, and anti-static measures, among other minor changes.
 One of the models used by Uemura was displayed during Nikon's 100th anniversary exhibition in 2017.
 It has a standard F2 serial number "F2 7733380" and the pebbled-black finish unique to all black titanium F2 examples.The Uemura Specials served as the prototypes (without the weathersealing and film-handling modifications) for all succeeding titanium F2 models.
 In early-1978, Nikon tried out a few natural-finish titanium F2s, but due to complaints of the bodies being too noticeable and/or reflective, reverted to the semi-matte pebbled black finish for all subsequent versions:

 Reliability and Servicing